 Marinate pork belly with ingredients (A).
 Pan fry pork belly at low heat until brown.

-On a plate, lay pan-fried pork belly, silken tofu, ginger slices and scallions on a plate.
+On a plate, lay pan-fried pork belly, silken tofu, ginger slices and scallions.
 Add some preserved vegetables, preserved plums and mushroom slices.

-Deglaze pan used to fry pork belly by heating water (from soaked mushrooms) at low heat.
-Add Shaoxing wine, sesame oil and soy sauce into the pan.
+Deglaze pan used to fry pork belly at low heat with water from the soaked mushrooms.
+Add 'Shaoxing' wine, sesame oil and soy sauce.
 Stir well and set aside.

 Score the fish on both sides.
 Lightly rub the fish skin and flesh with some of the juice from preserved plums.
 Carefully lay fish on top of the ingredients on the plate and place the rest of the preserved vegetables, preserved plums, mushroom slices and cherry tomatoes on the fish.